Buying Groups

 How does it work in terms of the purchasing process?

 NARB’s website doesn’t provide any information about the purchasing process, because group purchasing is only one aspect of it’s core goals.
 Unlike many buying groups where the primary focus is on securing better pricing through discounts available for larger orders and businesses, NARB has a more holistic focus designed to assist members with personal career growth.
 For more information on the purchasing process specifically, contact NARB.
+But if you’re solely looking for a group purchasing organization, there may be other options more specifically aligned with discounting.

 How does the buying group choose vendors?